isolabs/gnn-tutorial/README.md

 # A Practical Guide to Graph Neural Networks

-This repository contains explanatory code examples for the extended examples in the paper ["A Practical Guide to Graph Neural Networks"](A Practical Guide to Graph Neural Networks).
+This repository contains the code for the extended examples in the paper ["A Practical Guide to Graph Neural Networks"](https://arxiv.org/abs/2010.05234).

 If using the code here, or referencing the paper, please use the following bibtex citation entry for our preprint.

 ```
 @misc{ward2020practical,